scar1377/intro-week-solution/day-2/data-variables/exercises/intro.md

 - Create a variable called `petInfo` which is `"I have pets"` or `"I don't have pets"` depending on the value of your `hasPets` variable.
   You should look into [ternary operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) for this task.
 You should try changing the value of the `hasPets` boolean in order to observe a change in the value of the `petInfo` variable.

-- Create a variable called

-- Run your program in order to print your `message` to the console
+Run your `variables.js` file in order to print your variables to the console

 ---